School of Music

 Music majors and minors supplement their course work by attending recitals and concerts.
 Those in applied study perform for the jury examination at the end of each semester.
 Students enrolled in private applied study also participate in a related major ensemble; pianists sometimes play with chamber ensembles or accompany large ensembles.

-NDSU Music sponsors a large variety of ensembles including the NDSU Wind Symphony, Concert Choir, Madrigal Singers, two large Jazz Ensembles, Jazz Combos, the Gold Star Marching Band, Brass Ensemble, University Chorus, NDSU Statesmen, Cantemus, University Band, Bison Pep Bands, NDSU Opera Theatre, and chamber ensembles in typical instrumental and vocal combinations.
+NDSU Music sponsors a large variety of ensembles including the NDSU Wind Symphony, Concert Choir, Madrigal Singers, two large Jazz Ensembles, Jazz Combos, the Gold Star Marching Band, Brass Ensemble, University Chamber Singers, NDSU Statesmen, Cantemus, University Band, Bison Pep Bands, NDSU Opera Theatre, and chamber ensembles in typical instrumental and vocal combinations.
 NDSU students may also register for the University Symphony Orchestra, a jointly-sponsored ensemble with Minnesota State University Moorhead.
 The Concert Choir, Wind Symphony, Jazz Ensemble, Madrigal Singers and several other groups have touring programs, some of which are national or international in scope.
 Participation in these ensembles is open to all students, some by audition and some as recreational ensembles.

-The Bachelor of Music (B.Mus.) option Performance
+The Bachelor of Music (B.Mus.) in Performance

-The professional undergraduate degree in music, the B.Mus. is designed for students pursuing careers as performing musicians.
+The professional undergraduate degree in music, the B.Mus. in performance is designed for students pursuing careers as performing musicians.
 Such students often continue advanced study in graduate school.
 All students audition for the appropriate area of performance with faculty members and demonstrate professional level skills or potential.
 In addition to college and university requirements, all students take courses in the core requirements section, and then select a specialized curriculum under instrumental, voice or piano.
 Bachelor of Music students are required to pass all four levels of piano proﬁciency examinations prior to completion of the degree.
-Piano credit requirements listed below may be waived in whole or in part for Vocal and Instrumental majors upon successful completion of the piano proficiency examinations.
+Piano credit requirements listed below may be waived in whole or in part upon successful completion of the piano proficiency examinations.

 The Bachelor of Music (B.Mus.)
 Certification in Music Education